Benchmarking quantum phase-space methods for near-resonant light propagation: Concluding remarks

 To benchmark the approximate TWA approach and the previously used $\mathrm{PPR_{DR}}$ against PPR, we studied the interaction of a coherent light pulse with a simplified two-level atomic system at resonance.
 We found that, in the absence of reservoir coupling, all three methods yield quantitatively consistent results for moderate interaction strengths.
 As the interaction strength increases, systematic deviations emerge in the TWA, reflecting the limitations of its treatment of quantum fluctuations through initial-state noise alone.

 The inclusion of an optical reservoir amplifies these differences.
-In this regime, discrepancies between the methods become more pronounced, with the TWA exhibiting the largest deviations from the PPR results.
+In this regime, discrepancies between the PPR and TWA methods become more pronounced.
 These findings highlight both the practical utility and the intrinsic limitations of semiclassical phase-space approaches such as the TWA when dissipation and interactions jointly shape the quantum noise dynamics.

+We note that the comparison between the PPR and the TWA presented here is not restricted to one-dimensional systems.
+The qualitative differences between the two methods—namely the exact treatment of quantum noise in the PPR and the approximate nature of the TWA—are expected to persist in higher-dimensional settings.

+However, increasing the dimensionality leads to a larger number of coupled modes, which may enhance numerical challenges.
+In particular, the stability issues of the PPR can become more pronounced, while the accuracy of the TWA may depend more sensitively on the local occupation numbers and interaction strength.
+Therefore, while the qualitative conclusions remain valid, quantitative behavior may depend on the specific system and dimensionality.

 We emphasize that the results can be considered reliable in the regime where the PPR and TWA approaches overlap and yield consistent predictions.
 Outside this overlap region, it becomes difficult to assess the validity of approximate methods particularly the TWA, without an independent benchmark.
 Had we examined only a single approach, we would lack a clear criterion for determining the parameter regime in which the results can be trusted.
 By comparing all three methods, however, we are able to identify the timescales for which the predictions remain robust.